 Why is it that you need highly experienced experts to keep MF OMi / Operations Bridge up and running all the time?

-Why does your OMi framework break every time you upgrade either your infrastructure or your IT management tools?
+Does your OMi framework give you trouble every time you upgrade either your infrastructure or your IT management tools?

 Attachmate, a Micro Focus brand, sued its customer Mobistar in 2014 for what it called ‘illegal use of a competitor product.’
 An audit found that using competing technology was in violation of its license.